top of page

 Photo: Phil Solomonson

-Nicholas Tremulis is a classic Chicago product, born to a jazz piano-playing father and a blues-singing mother, Tremulis formed the 13-piece Nicholas Tremulis Band to play his energetic combination of rock, R&B, free jazz and soul.
+Nicholas Tremulis is a classic Chicago product, born to a jazz piano-playing father and a blues-singing mother, a career spanning over 30 years.
+Tremulis formed the 13-piece Nicholas Tremulis Band to play his energetic combination of rock, R&B, free jazz and soul.
 Chris Blackwell took notice and signed them to Island Records.
-After two records on Island, Tremulis created a smaller band and a career spanning over 30 years.
-Tremulis toured Europe extensively, and is backing and recording go-to for Keith Richards, Mavis Staples, Rick Danko, Bonnie Raitt, Ivan Neville.
+After two records on Island, Tremulis created a smaller band and recorded an album with poet Gregory Corso.
+Tremulis toured Europe extensively and has been a long-standing backing and recording go-to for Keith Richards, Mavis Staples, Bonnie Raitt, Ivan Neville, the late Rick Danko and many more.

 Side projects like Candy Golde with Bun E. Carlos (Cheap Trick) John Stirratt (Wilco) and Rick Rizzo (Eleventh Dream Day); The Fauntleroys with Alejandro Escovedo, Ivan Julian (The Voidoids) and Linda Pitmon (Baseball Project) and Chi-Town Social Club with Darryl Jones (Rolling Stones), Vince Wilburn Jr (nephew of Miles Davis) and Shawn Christopher (Sonia Dada, Chaka Khan).
 He also serves as musical director for Jones' solo work.
-Tremulis created The Waltz, a concert series benefiting homeless teens, featuring a stunning historcial music jukebox of guest artists from Rick Danko, Mavis Staples.
-Jeff Tweedy, Steve Earle, Billy Corgan, Howlin' Wolf legend Hubert Sumlin, Ian Hunter, David Johansen, Ronnie Spector, Marianne Faithful and more.
+Tremulis created The Waltz, a concert series benefiting homeless teens, featuring a stunning historical music jukebox of guest artists including Rick Danko, Mavis Staples, Jeff Tweedy, Steve Earle, Billy Corgan, Howlin' Wolf legend Hubert Sumlin, Ian Hunter, David Johansen, Ronnie Spector, Marianne Faithful.

-An accomplished producer and composer, he teams regularly with long-time friend Dan Andries, documentary producer at WTTW.
-Nick, "The Windy City Poet"' is currently scorching Chicago with the 14-piece The Prodigals, featuring the original core members of the Nicholas Tremulis Band and album "Rarified World" produced by Rob Fraboni (The Last Waltz, Keith Richards, Bob Dylan).
+An accomplished producer and composer, he teams regularly with long-time friend Dan Andries, documentary producer at WTTW and Collaboraction Theater founder and executive director Anthony Mosley.
+He hosted a singer songwriter series at the Ed Paschke Center and co-hosted 93XRT's Eclectic Company with long-time pal musician/visual artist Jon Langford.
+Nick, "The Windy City Poet"' is currently scorching the earth with the 14-piece The Prodigals, featuring the original core members of the Nicholas Tremulis Band and album "Rarified World" produced by Rob Fraboni (The Last Waltz, Keith Richards, Bob Dylan).

 DARRYL JONES